neomaxzero/blog/src/posts/2020/life-chaos-exploration-and-technology.md

 ![chaos-window](https://github.com/neomaxzero/blog/blob/master/src/images/chaos-window.png?raw=true)

 When everything we do, everything we decide, everything we say it's in line with what we plan we are on the "order" side of the range.
 If we plan, organize and act based on these premises outcomes are more deterministic and that helps on making future ideas a reality.

+When going to the "negative" side of the order range you will find chaos, before reaching the extreme of self-destruction and total entropy you'll find many steps that can help you to be more creative, try new stuff, re-discover yourself.
+The key here is to know when to look for that side, when to expand your "chao-window" and how to do it.
+I'm going to tell you what works for me but I'm pretty sure it won't work for you...
+It can maybe serve you for inspiration.

 I want you to remember that to keep this scoped, I want to focus and use as an example the following topic: **Technology and Frontend Engineering**, which are the things I spent some time thinking and doing last 5 years.